apache/www-site/README.md

 ## Linking to Markdown (.md) sources

-Markdown (.md) files appear in the preview pane of the editor approximately as they will appear in the generated website.
+Markdown (.md) files appear in the preview pane of the GitHub editor approximately as they will appear in the generated website.
 This is convenient for reviewing changes, but means that linking to the source requires a bit more work compared with other files.
 If you want to create a permalink or raise an issue that relates to a particular Markdown source line, proceed as follows:
 - link to the rendered file as normal, for example: [https://github.com/apache/www-site/blob/main/README.md](https://github.com/apache/www-site/blob/main/README.md)